 You can create as many site profiles as you'd like, depending on how many customer types you cater to.

 Set a default Site Profile and any report you build will score location suitability based on that profile.
 Once you're in the report, you can toggle between different Site Profiles if you'd like to evaluate the trade area against say your primary customer and your secondary customer:

 If I share this report online, will the Location Suitability score be visible to the recipient?

-Yes, if you've developed out a site profile in Explore and set a default profile, then any report you build will have a Location Suitability score and be included in the shareable link.
+Yes, if you've developed out a Site Profile and set a default profile, then any report you build will have a Location Suitability score and be included in the shareable link.
 Just like all shareable reports, the recipient can't edit the report, so you'll be able to set a specific Site Profile for them to view.

 If you do not have any Site Profiles, you will not have a Location Suitability score included in your Reports or shareable links.